As a psychology student, you may want to begin putting your education to work in a job or volunteer position related to the field of psychology.

 - Paid positions: Pine Rest hires many students in positions such as mental health worker, activity therapy assistant and driver.
-The only requirement is that students must have completed at least two full years of college and should be majoring in psychology or sociology.
+The only requirement is that students must have completed at least two full years of college or university and should be majoring in psychology or sociology.
 Pine Rest does not accept applications unless there are positions open.

 - Volunteer opportunities: Positions involve working with adolescents, the developmentally disabled population, and adult or geriatric patients as teacher aides, activity therapy assistants, or one-to-one "adopt a friend."
 Call the volunteer office at 281-6308 for more information.

 Psychologists employed with outside agencies sometimes appreciate the opportunity to use "top-notch" students as assistants in various research projects.
 When such opportunities become available, they may contact a member of the psychology department.
 The department will either (1) suggest several students to them as possible assistants, or (2) inform selected students about such opportunities so they may interview for these positions.

 Wedgwood Christian Services is a private, nonprofit children's agency which offers foster care, residential treatment, preparation for independent living and other services for boys and girls between the ages of twelve and seventeen.
 Positions as a paid child care worker or youth worker are available and are often posted at Career Development.
 Internships are also available.
 Wedgwood requires you to be twenty-one years of age, but requires no previous experience in this area.